 You’ve skipped a period or two and have been breaking out like a teenager on a chocolate binge.
-It’s easy to dismiss it as stress or lack of sleep, but these symptoms may indicate that you have polycystic ovarian syndrome (PCOS).
+It’s easy to dismiss it as stress or lack of sleep, but these symptoms may indicate that you have polycystic ovarian syndrome (PCOS), and may need to seek PCOS treatment.
 Though the exact causes remain unknown, PCOS is a common disorder associated with hormonal imbalances and insulin resistance, which doctors think is caused by genetics.
 This condition affects 5-10% of reproductive aged women, but millions of women remain undiagnosed.

 In honor of PCOS awareness month, we want to shed light on the condition and help you understand how it may affect your fertility.
 Here are five things you should know about PCOS.

 To diagnose PCOS, doctors look for at least two of these three specific signs.

 The symptoms of PCOS can vary dramatically from person to person, which can make it tough to diagnose.
 That said, there are three symptoms that seem to be consistent across the board.

 – Absent or irregular periods.
 “Irregular” meaning, you can’t ever predict when you’re period’s going to show.
 It’s quite common for women to have “regular” cycles that fluctuate by a few days each month (i.e. 26-28 days or every 30-35 days).
 “Irregular periods” are those that occur with much more variation like every 1 to 3 months or every 6 months.